klausman/armapadocs/content/mission_making/leo2_retex/_index.md

 look kinda boring.
 So here is a set of textures (Woodland and Desert) to make it look more spiffy.

-To use, add this code into a tank's init:
+To use, put the relevant files in your mission folder and add this code into a tank's init:

 Desert: